-A colorful parade through historic downtown Grass Valley and the Sierra foothills’ largest aerial fireworks display top the 2015 Fourth of July celebration in Nevada County.
+A colorful parade in historic downtown Grass Valley and the Sierra foothills’ largest aerial fireworks display top the 2017 Fourth of July celebration in Nevada County.

-The parade will be Saturday, July 4th at 10am which will include approx. 75 entries.
-The festive parade winds through downtown Grass Valley.
+The parade will be Tuesdsay, July 4th at 11am which will include approx. 75 entries.
+The festive parade makes its way down W. Main & Mill Streets in downtown Grass Valley.
 Parade-goers are advised to bring lawn chairs and arrive early to find a good vantage point.

 The Nevada County Concert Band performs a curbside pre-parade concert an hour prior to the parade, and continues to provide intermittent music throughout the parade.

-Touchdown Productions will be broadcasting “Live” the parade locally and internationally on NCTV Channel 11 and NCTV So.
-County Channel 16 as well as nevadacountytv.org.
+NCTV in conjunction with The Union Newspaper will be broadcasting “Live” the parade locally and internationally on NCTV Channel 11 and NCTV So.
+County Channel 16 as well as nevadacountytv.org

 Following the parade is a traditional family celebration under the pines at the Nevada County Fairgrounds in Grass Valley.
 Live music and entertainment, food and refreshments are offered.
 The fireworks spectacular blasts off at 9:30 p.m.

 Fairgrounds gates open at 3 p.m. and entertainment begins at 4 p.m.
-Admission rates: TBA
+2017 Admission rates TBA.

 No alcohol, glass, pets, barbecues or personal fireworks may be brought onto the fairgrounds.